How PSL is Responding to the COVID-19 Pandemic

 - If you experience symptoms, get medical care early!

-Centers for Disease Control and Prevention (updated regularly at noon Mondays through Fridays)
+Centers for Disease Control and Prevention (updated Monday through Friday at noon)